the-mind/onlinesecurity.github.io/index.md

 One of the most important concepts we learned in the Open Leaders X Program is the advantage Mentoring Multipliers has over Centralized Learning.

-__Centralized Learning__ - I run a large webinar that trains a 1,000 people a year
+__Centralized Learning__ - I run a large webinar that trains a 1,000 people a year.

 __Mentoring Multipliers__ - I mentor 3 mentees every 4 months and every mentee goes on to do the same.